RutledgeGroupMIT/UEF/README.md

 ## Installation
 The implementation has been tested in the Jul.
 30, 2016 stable version of LAMMPS.
 Older versions may not be compatible.

-The USER-UEF package is compiled alongside LAMMPS, and doesn't require any additional libraries.
-Installation will change some of the LAMMPS source files, but these changes will not affect the base functionality of LAMMPS.
+The USER-UEF package is compiled within LAMMPS, and doesn't require any additional libraries or modify the LAMMPS source code.

 To install the package from a LAMMPS distribution located at `lammps/`

 1. Clone this repository and copy the `USER-UEF/` subdirectory into the `lammps/src/` directory.
-2. Move into `lammps/src/USER-UEF/` and run the `initialize.sh` script.
-This script will make necessary changes to source files in LAMMPS.
-Original source files are saved within `lammps/src/USER-UEF/` with a `.orig` suffix and may be restored with the `revert.sh` script if necessary.
-3. Move into `lammps/src/` then run `make yes-USER-UEF`.
+2. Move into `lammps/src/` then run `make yes-USER-UEF`.
-4. At this point LAMMPS is ready to be compiled.
+3. Compile LAMMPS.
 See the LAMMPS [documentation](http://lammps.sandia.gov/doc/Section_start.html#start-2) for compilation instructions.

 The following commands will install the package in a fresh version of the current stable LAMMPS package to the current directory.
 ```